MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

     -   **Location**: Select **Set** to open the **Path Properties** dialog box.
 Configure software inventory to search all client hard disks for the file that you want to collect, search a specified path (for example, **C:\Folder**), or search for a specified variable (for example, *%windir%*).
 You can also search all subfolders under the specified path.

-    -   **Exclude encrypted and compressed files**: When you choose this option, any compressed or encrypted files are not collected.
+    -   **Exclude encrypted and compressed files**: When you choose this option, any compressed or encrypted files aren't collected.

     -   **Stop file collection when the total size of the files exceeds (KB)**: Specify the file size, in kilobytes (KB), after which the client stops collecting the specified files.